 How to Get Married in NSW the Easiest Way

 Planning your wedding should be a joyful, stress-free experience.
 One of the simplest ways to make your union official is through marriage registration in NSW with an authorised celebrant.
-With my guidance, registering your wedding and receiving your Certificate of Marriage can be completed in just three simple steps.
+With my celebrant’s guidance, registering your wedding and receiving your Certificate of Marriage can be completed in just three simple steps.

-3 Simple Steps to Register Your Marriage
+3 Simple Steps to Get Married in NSW

-1. Lodge the Notice of Intended Marriage (NOIM)
+Lodge the Notice of Intended Marriage (NOIM)

 Submit your NOIM at least one month prior to your wedding.
-I can submit your application online and guide you through completing and remotely signing it with me with confidence and ease.
+I can submit your application online and guide you through completing and remotely signing it with me with confidence and ease. -

-2. Provide Required Documentation
+Provide Required Documentation

-You’ll need either:
+You’ll need either:-

-• If applicable: divorce papers, death certificates, or change-of-name documentation.
+If applicable: divorce papers, death certificates, or change-of-name documentation.

-3. Celebrate and Register Your Wedding
+Celebrate and I’ll Register Your Wedding

 Why Choose a Celebrant for Marriage Registration in Sydney?